Chat with our sales team

 I wrote, earlier this summer, of a book I was reading The Secrets of Great Rainmakers.

-In one of the chapters, the author tells a story of a tailor who turned 6 free buttons into $60,000 in sales.
+In one of the chapters, the author tells a story of a tailor who turned 6 Free Buttons into $60,000 in sales.
 The story goes that the customer needed suspenders repaired and shop after shop was unable to help him.
 The final shop offered to fix the suspenders and replace all of the buttons and asked no money.
 The customer was so impressed that the store manager was later able to point to $60k in revenue that came from that customer, his family, his friends and colleagues over the years.

 But the sales generated came from the original FREE - no catch, no small print, no ulterior motives - 6 buttons.